cfoh/Multi-Armed-Bandit-Example/README.md

 <img src="https://user-images.githubusercontent.com/51439829/191068018-893da713-03cb-49e1-94c2-b0f47f8adcc2.png" height="300">

 See below, if we set `epsilon = 1.0`, we essentially force the ML agent to operate in 100% exploration.
 During exploration, the ML agent simply randomly picks a type of advertisements.
-The click rate is thus 20% (why?).
+The click rate is thus the overall average of the click probability for all age groups.
+The average of all 25 click probabilities given in the user behaviour matrix is 27.4%.

 <img src="https://user-images.githubusercontent.com/51439829/191068591-0055e7ab-a9db-4465-a207-ffffe189db3e.png" height="300">